iamabhi898/CoronaReport-Selenium-chrome-driver/README.md

 # CoronaReport-Selenium-chrome-driver
-scrap Google news for worldwide data (top few countries) and GovIndia site for India's data (all states)
+web-scraping program written in python3. it scraps Google news for worldwide data (top few countries) and GovIndia site for India's data (all states).